 Saturday, 9 June

 When I open the blind, I know.
 The feisty fledgling isn’t waiting between the flower pots.
 He isn’t running across the patio as I open the door.
-I go over to the long grass in the flower bed, and there he is – lying on his side against the fence, eyes open.
+I go over to the long grass and there he is – lying on his side against the fence, eyes open but unseeing.
 Nature seems cruel.
 Not long ago, his mother was nurturing him.
-A short life and a lonely death.
-I’m so sad to see him gone but I’m relieved he is no longer suffering.
+A short life and lonely death.
+I’m sad to see him gone, but I’m relieved he isn’t suffering now.
 He was beautiful.